MicrosoftDocs/dynamics365smb-docs/business-central/faqs-chat-with-copilot.md

 - Copilot converts the natural language input into a query consisting of a table search, sort, and filter criteria.

-  The capability uses the Business Central's native data search capabilities to find matching data from tables within the companies database.
+  The capability uses the [!INCLUDE[prod_short](includes/prod_short.md)]'s native data search capabilities to find matching data from tables within the companies database.
 The search runs under the user's own identity for security and compliance.
-It doesn't search outside of the Business Central database.
+It doesn't search outside of the [!INCLUDE[prod_short](includes/prod_short.md)] database.

 - Copilot doesn't take action, create new data, or modify any configuration.
-It only summarizes the records received from the Business Central native data search.
+It only summarizes the records received from the [!INCLUDE[prod_short](includes/prod_short.md)] native data search.

 ## What is the intended use of Chat with Copilot?

-Chat is designed for enterprise use and answering questions that pertain to Business Central and the business data it contains.
-The feature empowers people to solve common tasks such as finding records or getting guidance by expressing themselves in their own words, making it easier and more accessible to work with Business Central.
+Chat is designed for enterprise use and answering questions that pertain to [!INCLUDE[prod_short](includes/prod_short.md)] and the business data it contains.
+The feature empowers people to solve common tasks such as finding records or getting guidance by expressing themselves in their own words, making it easier and more accessible to work with [!INCLUDE[prod_short](includes/prod_short.md)].

 ## How was Chat with Copilot evaluated?
 What metrics are used to measure performance?